 Inspect the worksite before each shift is possible, especially after overnight.
 Look for fallen power lines or surfaces that have become slippery overnight.
 Managers and supervisors must determine what changes have occurred and whether it is safe to work and what new steps or procedures should be followed with the change in conditions.

-Weather can change rapidly with deteriorating conditions making work hazardous if not impossible.
+Weather can change rapidly with deteriorating conditions.
+Working in winter conditions becomes hazardous if not impossible.
 One of the most important winter safety tips for employees is to be aware of changing weather conditions.
 Consider the following conditions and how you will respond with your workers:

 – Blizzard warning